How to plan your Swim Marathon Challenge

 Autumn brings with it brilliant light and beautiful colours, but also a change of conditions at outdoor swimming spots which might make swimming long distances difficult as a result of temperature or increased water flow.
 Our safety advice has some tips for how to assess a swim’s feasibility, and always swim within your capability, swimming with experienced locals if you visit new swim spots.

 Outdoor swimming at organised venues can offer more stability of conditions than rivers or the sea.
-However, with the water temperature starting to decrease and the days shortening, venues are reducing their opening hours and many will soon close.
+However, going into autumn, the water temperature decreases and the days shorten, venues reduce their opening hours.
+Some close for winter.

 Ultimately, swim where you are comfortable and can work towards the challenge you set yourself.